-Here's all the info you need to know for the South East's St. Patrick's Day parades
+Here's everything you need to know for the South East's St. Patrick's Day parades

 DUNGARVAN

-This year the parade is starting at 3pm sharp from the Clonea Road and finishes on Wolfe Tone Road.
+This year the parade is starting at 2pm sharp from Crotty’s Corner Abbeyside and ends at Spar.

 Co.
 WEXFORD